The Ex – Philip Morris, Marlboro Press Car, 3rd Stradale Built

 By the time it was the safety car at Misano during the 1975 edition of the Giro d’Italia, 1003 had gained the roof spoiler.
 It is believed that 1003 was the first Lancia Stratos Stradale to be fitted with this detail, which is further evidenced by unique mounting brackets, present on the car to this day.
 Into 1976, and 1003 was on show at the Geneva Motor Show, still resplendent in Marlboro World Championship Team livery.

-Having been owned for six years by Philip Morris Cigarettes, 1003 was bought by Charles Stewart of London in 1980 and registered in England on the 1st May.
-With the registration number FYF 821V, 1003 remained in Marlboro livery throughout Stewart’s ownership and is noted as having been professionally stored for a length of time.
-Stewart consigned 1003 for sale at COYS in 1999, at which point it was bought by the current owner.
+Having been owned for six years by Philip Morris Cigarettes, ownership of 1003 was transferred to Charles Stewart & Company Ltd. of London in 1980, the British affiliate of Philip Morris International, and registered in England on the 1st May.
+With the registration number FYF 821V, 1003 remained in Marlboro livery throughout the company’s ownership and is noted as having been professionally stored for a length of time.
+1003 was consigned for sale at COYS in 1999, at which point it was bought by the current owner.

 While in the current ownership, 1003 featured in a 1999 Classic Cars magazine article when first bought, and has been enjoyed on various casual European road rallies over the following years.
 In 2004, FIA HTPs were applied for and granted, detailing various technical aspects of the car.
 Realising that the registration granted to 1003 when registered by Charles Stewart was with a 1980 dated V letter, the current owner sought a correct age related registration which was given as FTM 569L.